 If the business combination is achieved in stages, the acquisition date carrying value of the acquirer's previously held equity interest in the acquiree is remeasured to fair value at the acquisition date.
 Any gains or losses arising from such remeasurement are recognised in profit or loss.

-(c) Associate
+(c) Separate financial statements